 Our framework to support the development of reliable declarative programs is based on the idea of using a single language for specifications, contracts, and implementations.
-Specifications differ from programs because they may be nondeterministic and/or refer to existentially quantified quantities.
-A functional logic language such as Curry is appropriate to express specifications because it is nondeterministic and it has equationsolving capabilities.
+A functional logic language such as Curry is appropriate for this purpose because it is nondeterministic and it has equation-solving capabilities.